remorses/bundless/README.md

 -   Faster dev server times and faster build speeds (thanks to [esbuild](https://esbuild.github.io))
 -   Bundless serves native ES modules to the browser, removing the overhead of parsing each module before serving
--   Bundless uses a superset of [esbuild plugin system](https://esbuild.github.io/plugins/)
+-   Bundless uses a superset of [esbuild plugin system](https://esbuild.github.io/plugins/) to let users enrich its capabilities

 ## What's the difference with tools like vite?